 Mel Green was the essential harmony voice and fingerpicker.
 Mel Miller the strong lead tenor-baritone.
 Julian was the exceptional lead guitarist.

-They recorded for CBS and produced 3 sold-out LPs during their career.
+They recorded for CBS and were innovative producing 3 sold-out LP recordings.

 The band worked solidly for 4 years entertaining full houses at hotel residencies, and as headliners at concerts in Durban, Cape Town, East London and Johannesburg, and at Folk Festivals in Johannesburg.

-They volunteered to perform on board the aircraft carrier, Franklin D. Roosevelt when it docked in Cape Town and they played before a multi-racial audience who were returning from the Vietnam war, during the prevalent Apartheid era.
+Notably, they volunteered to perform on board the aircraft carrier, Franklin D. Roosevelt when it docked in Cape Town playing before a multi-racial audience who were returning from the Vietnam war, during the prevalent Apartheid era.

 After the band broke up, Mel went solo.
-He acted and sang in "What is Love" in ’68/69, a literary review, earning positive press, although he was hired as the interlocuter and singer of songs!
+He acted and sang in "What is Love" in ’68/69, a literary review, which garnered positive critiques, even though he was hired as the interlocuter and singer of songs!
 The show ran successfully for 2 seasons in Johannesburg, and toured all over the Transvaal for a 3rd season sponsored by PACT .

 “A terrific musical sense, an evocative sound, and a classic folk voice!”